clover/remote-pay-cloud/README.md

 Current version: 1.3.1-3

 ## Overview
-This SDK provides an API that enables your JavaScript point-of-sale (POS) system to interface with a [Clover® payment device] (https://www.clover.com/pos-hardware/).
+This SDK provides an API that enables your JavaScript point-of-sale (POS) system to interface with a [Clover® payment device](https://www.clover.com/pos-hardware/).
 Merchants can accept payments using credit, debit, EMV (chip card), and NFC contactless payments (including Apple Pay), as well as gift cards, EBT (electronic benefit transfer), and more.
 [Learn more about Clover® integrations](https://www.clover.com/integrations).

 The API is available for download on [GitHub](https://github.com/clover/remote-pay-cloud).
 You can use it in conjunction with: